pebender/alexa-for-lg-webos-tv/docs.in/pages/design/skill-to-bridge-interface.md

 The skill uses the test interface to test that a bridge token is valid.
 The skill sends a `Test Request` message authorized by a bridge token.

+The `Test Request` message contains a skillToken.
+As part of authorization, the bridge will verify that this skill token is the same as the skill token used when requesting the current bridgeToken and is a current valid Login with Amazon access token.

 Assuming the bridge token is valid, the bridge sends a `Test Response` message.
 Otherwise, it sends an `Auth Failure Response` message.
 If there is an error, then it sends an `Error Response` message.

-This interface allows a skill to discover that a bridge token is valid on the bridge.
-It does not allow the skill to discover the user or the service for which the bridge token is valid.

 ### The Test Interface Message Flow